Julie Wallace Award

 The Julie Wallace Award, in memory of Professor Julie Wallace and her sustained commitment to supporting and promoting early career researchers, is an award that recognises early stage scientific excellence in the field of nutrition.

-The successful applicant of the 2020 Award will be expected to deliver a seminal lecture at the Irish Section Conference 2020: Nutrition, health and ageing - translating science into practice and provide a paper based on their lecture for publication in the Proceedings of the Nutrition Society.
+The successful applicant of the 2022 Award will be expected to deliver a lecture at the Irish Section Conference 2022 and provide a paper based on their lecture for publication in the Proceedings of the Nutrition Society.

 - Applicants must be members of the Nutrition Society and within six years of higher degree graduation at application.
 The award is open to all Nutrition Society members who meet this criterion.
 Provided this criterion is met there is no limit to the number of times an application can be made.
 Each subsequent application must be a new submission made in full.